Shubham-Kumar25/Shubham-Kumar25/README.md

 - 📫 You can reach me at ishubhamjnv@gmail.com

 ### About Me:
-I'm a tech enthusiast with a strong foundation in Computer Science, and I'm passionate about front-end web development.
-My journey as a postgraduate has been adorned with a Silver Medal, signifying my dedication and excellence in the field.
+I'm a tech enthusiast with a solid background in Computer Science, driven by a passion for front-end web development.
+Awarded a Silver Medal during my postgraduate studies, I'm committed to excellence in this field.

-Professionally, I aspire to become a proficient Front-End Web Developer and I'm actively seeking opportunities to grow and contribute to the tech community.
-My technical skills span across a wide array of technologies including JavaScript, React.js, Redux Toolkit, HTML5, CSS3, SASS, SCSS, Tailwind CSS, Bootstrap, and many more.
-Additionally, I'm adept at utilizing developer and design tools like VS Code, Git, NPM, Figma, and Adobe XD to streamline my workflow and deliver high-quality projects.
+Professionally, I'm dedicated to becoming a skilled Front-End Web Developer.
+Actively seeking opportunities to contribute, my expertise includes JavaScript, React.js, Redux Toolkit, Appwrite, Firebase, HTML5, CSS3, SASS, SCSS, Tailwind CSS, Bootstrap, and more.
+I excel in using developer and design tools like VS Code, Git, NPM, Figma, and Adobe XD to optimize project delivery.

 <div align="center">